Welcome to the Houston Alaska Chamber of Commerce | home

 2.28.040 Duties of Recreation Committee.

-The Recreation Committee will meet on a regular basis to formulate plans and guidelines for the establishment and operation of the parks.
+The Parks, Trails, and Recreation Committee will meet on a regular basis to formulate plans and guidelines for the establishment and operation of the parks.
 The committee shall consider accomplishments made during the past years, review and make recommendations to the Council for changing or amending overall plans for the future, and in particular, accept input from the citizens of the City with regard to the function and management of the City parks.
-The committee duties shall include all phases of recreation under the jurisdiction of the City.
+The committee duties shall include all phases of recreation, trails and parks under the jurisdiction of the City.
 (Ord.
-75-S-4 § 4, 1975; Ord.
+09-01, 2009; Ord.
+97-06, 1997; Ord.
 85-01, 1985; Ord.
-97-06, 1997)
+75-S-4 § 4, 1975) (Top of page)

 2.28.050 Powers.